This content is part of my FREE 20 Day Budget Challenge! If you’d like all of the information directly in your inbox – go ahead and sign up below:

 1. Find Items Around Your House To Sell!
 Whether its ebay, craigslist, or a Facebook local garage sale group – find a place where you can easily list and sell items around your house.
 If weather permits and you live in an area where garage sales do well – then schedule one!
 Be sure all funds that you earn from selling your items goes into your emergency fund.

 2. Find An Item In Your Budget That You Can Cut In Half For A Month or Two.
 Can you use up food you already have on hand and use more coupons to really scrimp and save on your grocery budget for the next two months?
-Can you turn off cable, or even just Netflix for a few months?
+Can you turn off cable, or even just Netflix for a few months? (maybe not the best tip while we are stuck at home right now.)
 How about doing hair cuts at home (easier for the guys obviously).
-Take whatever you save from these temporary cut backs and add it to the emergency fund.
+Take whatever you save from these temporary cutbacks and add it to the emergency fund.

 3. Check Your Utility Bills For Areas You Can Save – can you do more laundry in cold water to save on your water heating bill?
-Can you get more energy efficient light bulbs for your house?
+Can you get more energy-efficient light bulbs for your house?
 Can you turn down your heat and put on a sweater?
 When is the last time you shopped for car insurance and switched companies for a better price?
-Do you have a phone land line that is hardly used that you can just get rid of?
+(WE saved $300 dollars this year by switching!)
+Do you have a phone landline that is hardly used that you can just get rid of?
 Doing little changes like this really do add up and you’ll get your $1000 before you know it!

 4. Vow To Not Eat Out Until Your Emergency Fund is Complete.
 If you have money budgeted for eating out – take that money and put it into the emergency fund.
 Do this for as long as it takes to save that initial $1000.
+Plus with many restaurants being closed for the time being, it will be easier to cut back in this category.
 Then once you reach your goal – be sure to plan a celebratory meal out!!!!

 5. Go On A Spending Freeze.
 We talked about going on a spending freeze just yesterday!
 Are you ready to jump on board and really try it now?